MANRRS/MANRRS/README.md

 CI/CD process:
     There is a file called .github/workflows.yml which is a like a shell script that runs all our tasks automatically whenever someone pushes to the repository.
-    Everytime we pushed code to github repository, it automatically deployed to heroku before heroku was hacked.
+    Everytime we pushed code to the github repository, it automatically deployed to heroku before heroku was hacked.

 https://github.com/MANRRS/MANRRS/actions